trev155/DesignPatterns/README.md

 I only have the basic Duck / Turkey example from the book here.
 I also don't cover the facade pattern here, but it's a simple pattern so it probably does not need to be covered in here.

+### Template
+I do the example from the book with coffee / tea.
+The example is really simple.
+Just run the BeverageRunner.
+There is an input prompt when you run it.